Pranavk-official/KTU-S7-CSE_CD-Lab/README.md

 3. Generate YACC specification for a few syntactic categories.
 > a) Program to recognize a valid arithmetic expression that uses operator +, – , * and /.

-> \nb) Program to recognize a valid variable which starts with a letter followed by any number of letters or digits.
+> b) Program to recognize a valid variable which starts with a letter followed by any number of letters or digits.

-> \nc) Implementation of Calculator using LEX and YACC
+> c) Implementation of Calculator using LEX and YACC

-> \n d) Convert the BNF rules into YACC form and write code to generate abstract syntax tree
+> d) Convert the BNF rules into YACC form and write code to generate abstract syntax tree
 4. Write program to find ε – closure of all states of any given NFA with ε transition.
 5. Write program to convert NFA with ε transition to NFA without ε transition.